2nd Louisiana Native Guard Infantry Regiment

 The 2nd Louisiana Regiment Native Guard Infantry was a regiment in the Union Army during the American Civil War.
+It was organized in New Orleans and was tasked with defending the city until being redeployed to Ship Island in Mississippi.
+Its higher-ranking officers were white and lower grade officers and enlisted men were mixed heritage and African American.

 Native Guard

 The Regiment was organized in New Orleans, Louisiana, in October 1862, and assigned to the defenses of New Orleans to December 1862.
 It operated in Louisiana until January 1863, when it was sent to Ship Island, Mississippi.
 As with its related regiment, the 1st Louisiana Native Guard, the field grade officers (colonels, lieutenant colonels and majors) were white, and the original line officers were black.
 An exception was Major Francis E. Dumas, a wealthy creole from Louisiana who had enlisted a company of his own slaves.
 He resigned in July 1863.

 Among the company officers was P.B.S.
 Pinchback, an educated free man of color who became active in the Republican Party after the war, serving as lieutenant governor and then governor of Louisiana in 1872.
 He was elected to the US House of Representatives in 1874 and the US Senate in 1876.
 He resigned his commission in 1863 because of discrimination.

 The remaining black officers of the regiment were all purged by Major General Nathaniel P. Banks in early 1863.